|Winter Harbor, ME|

 Located on Mark Island in Winter Harbor and visible from the eastern section

 of Acadia National Park.
-A closer view of the lighthouse can be had on a Lighthouse and Park Tour offered by Bar Harbor Whale Watch.
+A closer view of the lighthouse can be had on a Lighthouse and Park Tour offered by Bar Harbor Whale Watch or on a cruise offered by Acadian Boat Tours.
 For an aerial view, you can take a flight with Maine Coastal Flight Center out of the Bar Harbor airport.

 The lighthouse is privately owned.
 Grounds/dwelling/tower closed.

-A closer view of the lighthouse can be had on a Lighthouse and Park Tour offered by Bar Harbor Whale Watch.
+A closer view of the lighthouse can be had on a Lighthouse and Park Tour offered by Bar Harbor Whale Watch or on a cruise offered by Acadian Boat Tours.
 For an aerial view, you can take a flight with Maine Coastal Flight Center out of the Bar Harbor airport.

 The lighthouse is privately owned.
 Grounds/dwelling/tower closed.